S1KomIPB/2024-K1-02/README.md

-# Capstone-K1
+# Capstone-K1-02
-Recommendation System for Career
+Recommendation System for IT Career